 We wanted to go somewhere overseas to celebrate our 40th wedding anniversary.
-We had tossed up between a few different destinations but for weather or one reason or another we chose our favourite, Asia as a nice place to celebrate this important milestone.
+We had tossed up between a few different destinations as there was so much to choose from!
+But for one reason or another we chose our favourite, Asia as a nice place to celebrate this important milestone.

 As we started the planning stage, we wanted some new and familiar places in Asia.
-We settled on visiting Hong Kong, Macau, Taiwan, Laos and Singapore over an 18-day period with Hong Kong and Singapore the familiar places and Taiwan, Laos and Macau the new.
+We settled on visiting Hong Kong, Macau, Taiwan, Laos and Singapore over an 18-day period.
+Hong Kong and Singapore were places familiar to us and Taiwan, Laos and Macau were completely new.

 We were confident we could organise ourselves in Hong Kong, Macau and Singapore but felt that short private tailor-made organised tours with the experts Wendy Wu would offer the best travel opportunities for Laos and Taiwan.
 We were familiar with Wendy Wu’s huge travel reputation as we had previously had private tours with them to Vietnam (2016), Borneo (2017) and China (2018).

 While there were so many wonderful highlights to choose from on this trip we would single out our visit to Luang Prabang from our Wendy Wu 5 day Laos in Focus Tour as particularly memorable.